sanjeshpathak/realtimedashboardplatform/README.md

 A Real Time Streaming Dashboard Platform using MQTT Protocol.
 You can create your own Real Time Streaming Dashboard using this platform.
 All you need is a MQTT broker, and a web server to host your html dashboard page.
 Infact you don't need a web server, you can open the dashboard page from your file system in a browser.
 This platform has been extensively tested on Chrome browser.

+Lot of people get confused when we say real time dashboard.
+They think it is a browser refresh.
+No, it is not a browser refresh.
+Data gets streamed (or pushed) to each widget on the dashboard as soon an update for that widget arrives at the plartform.
+This is very efficient compared to browser refresh.

 ## MQTT Broker

 You need a MQTT Broker for the dashboard platform to work.
 There are many open source and commercial MQTT Brokers available.
 One of the most popular open source broker is the Eclipse Mosquitto (<http://mosquitto.org/>).
 You can download, install it locally and and use it.